 When you’re given a chance to take an amazingly beautiful bride in her gorgeous dress, why wouldn’t you want to make her look amazing? (without being too tacky).
 So it wouldn’t hurt to create photographs that not only show off the beautiful dress, but with her in it.

 Another important factor about keeping up with the trends is, to be selective with them.
 When we’re creating an album for you, it’s important that if we create photographs adapted from fashion magazines, that they do not become outdated 10 years later, when you look at the album again.

 Artistic & fine art wedding photography

-This can include so many elements that can be combined like;
+There are so many other elements that can included and combined like;

 - camera angles (zoom, wide angle)

 - wedding props; bouquet, flowers, wedding rings, cuffs, shoes, gifts,

 - the way photographs are edited; desaturated colours, contrasty, black and white, dark and moody,

 - couples posed in a way that expressed a message or follows a popular trend, or something symbolic in their relationship.

 Believe it or not, there will always be some level of artistic expression in photographs.
 As it is a way of complimenting a spread of photos in your album or even focus and showcase the design of your wedding gown.
 The possibilities are endless.